arcticoder/warp-convergence-analysis/README.md

 python convergence_analysis.py
 ```

-This produces `convergence.am` with AsciiMath-formatted tables.
+This produces `convergence.ndjson` with newline-delimited JSON records.

 3. **View the report**
-   Open `convergence.am` in any AsciiMath-aware renderer (or read as plain text).
+   Parse `convergence.ndjson` with any NDJSON-compatible tool, or process it line by line as JSON objects.

 ## Customization